ugent-korea/attention_maps/reproducibility_tutorial.md

 ## Musculoskeletal radiographs (MURA)
 Go to section 'Downloading the Dataset (v1.0)' at [this link](https://stanfordmlgroup.github.io/competitions/mura/).
 It will redirect you to Stanford AIMI website.
 You have to register and log in the website to access the data.
-After loggin in, register for MURA: MSK X-rays.
+After log-in, register for MURA: MSK X-rays.
 All the images are preprocessed by resizing the shortest side to 256 pixels while maintaining the aspect ratio.

 ## Kvasir